 Section 337 investigations are conducted in accordance with the Administrative Procedure Act and the Commission's Rules of Practice and Procedure and require formal evidentiary hearings before an Administrative Law Judge (ALJ).
 The parties conduct discovery, present evidence, and make legal arguments before an ALJ and, ultimately, the Commission.
-Section 337 proceedings provide the parties with timely adjudication of investigations.
+Section 337 proceedings provide the parties with timely adjudication of disputes.

-After the Commission has instituted an investigation, the matter is referred to the USITC's Chief Administrative Law

-Judge.
-Cases are assigned to one of the USITC's ALJs, who, after a discovery process, holds a hearing.
+After the Commission has instituted an investigation, the matter is assigned to one of the USITC's ALJs, who, after a discovery process, holds a hearing.
 The judge considers the evidentiary record and the arguments of the parties and makes an initial determination, including findings of fact and conclusions of law.
 Temporary relief may be granted in certain special cases where additional requirements are met.